 Challenge B: Realities of human error and subjectivity

 The most dedicated and diligent professionals in an organization are often aligned with the compliance, security, IT, or privacy teams.
 But, ultimately, humans are humans, prone to error and influenced by subjective thinking.
-Office productivity tools may offer workflow automation, but can’t account for subjective decision-making still inherent within a workflow.
+Office productivity tools may offer workflow automation, but they can’t account for the subjective decision-making that remains inherent to a workflow.

 Challenge B: Consequences

-Subjectivity, and simple human error, account for many common privacy incident causes.
-For instance, auto filling the wrong recipient when sending out an email that contains sensitive data.
+Subjectivity and simple human error account for many common causes of privacy incidents.
+For instance, auto-filling the wrong recipient when sending out an email that contains sensitive data.
 While no solution or tool will ever fully eliminate the possibility of error, automating the incident notification decisioning process, a critical step in the incident management lifecycle, can help reduce the costly consequences of both human error and bad actors.

 Challenge C: Scalability of privacy, compliance, & security teams

 The demand on compliance, security, and privacy teams is increasing at a rapid pace; they need the ability to scale the pace at which they operate, potentially without added headcount, and their digital footprint with ease and speed.
 While individual office productivity tools are often easily scalable by adding additional users, tight budgets might prevent hiring.
-These tools also don’t support the scalability of a team’s efficiency and effectiveness in a significant way when it comes to an essential aspect of their roles: incident management.
+These tools also don’t significantly scale a team’s efficiency and effectiveness in an essential aspect of their roles: incident management.

 Challenge C: Consequences